Manage design projects

 The final solution and individual pieces should be informed by the engineers.
 They’ll be able to point out technical limitations and talk through alternatives with you.
 This is also good practice generally that gives engineering context and a deeper understanding of the problem they’re solving and makes collaborating easier.

 We get a lot of questions about how we manage handover at Linear between the design and engineering teams.
 We work collaboratively throughout the project design and implementation process and start working together when writing the project spec.
 We work in project teams and there’s always a designer on the team for any user-facing features.
-We keep design and engineering tasks in the same team on Linear but they’re created as issues managed separately.
-The designer files their own issues.
+We have a separate design team in our Linear workspace but our projects are shared between the design team and the engineering team.
+The designers file their own issues.
 The engineers file their own issues.
 For anything requiring collaboration, we’ll use sub-issues to split up the design and engineering tasks.

 I personally have struggled with this kind of task system before as a designer.
 Designing something often feels holistic and hard to break down into concrete tasks.
 Once you change one part of the design you may want to change something else.
 There are also a lot of unknowns in the beginning so it can feel hard to plan ahead.